philippejer/opentk/README.md

 Documentation
 =============

 Your favorite IDE will display inline documentation for all OpenTK APIs.
-Additional information can be found in the [CustomOpenTK Manual](http://www.opentk.com/doc) and in the [opentk/Documentation/](https://github.com/opentk/opentk/tree/develop/Documentation) folder.
+Additional information can be found in the [OpenTK Manual](http://www.opentk.com/doc) and in the [opentk/Documentation/](https://github.com/opentk/opentk/tree/develop/Documentation) folder.

 Technical documentation about the implementation of OpenTK can be found in the [Technical Wiki](https://github.com/opentk/opentk/wiki).